cheolmin711/exploring_noise_in_data/index.md

 ### Why do we care about noise in our data?

 Noise level of training data is key to the performance of a prediction model.
-We intend to find out how much noise impacts the performance of prediction models in order to demonstrate the effects of overfitting a model.
+In the real world, there are cases where the machine learning model ends up training on corrupted data, whether intended or not.
+We intend to find out how much training on noisy data impacts the performance of prediction models in order to demonstrate the effects of overfitting a model.

 ### What is overfitting?